gbibbo/pisoundsensing/README.md

 * Once the installation is complete, the Raspberry Pi will automatically reboot.
 This step is crucial to ensure that all changes and updates are applied correctly.

-## Step 4: Accessing the Graphical Interface:
+# Accessing the Graphical Interface:

 * On a computer connected to the same WiFi network, open a web browser.